mzw111/mzw111/README.md

 ##  The Ranger's Log

-> *"Night gathers, and my compiling begins.
-It shall not end until my code is clean.
-I shall write no bloated function, and build no fragile release.
-I shall live and debug at my post, until the deploy is done."*
+> *"I shall live and debug at my post, until the deploy is done."*

 -  Training in the old ways: **DSA** — recursion, backtracking, graphs, trees, DP, greedy